Turao/n26-transactions/README.md

   - > Lots of them!
 - [x] No changes have been done to integration tests @ `src/it`
 - [ ] Solution is production-ready

-### Soft

-#### Insert Transactions

-Transactions are stored in a `ConcurrentHashMap`.
-An expiration mechanism has been build and is called after each insertion.
-Once transactions are no longer useful (i.e. older than 1 minute) they get discarded from the storage.

-- [x] Time Complexity is O(1)

-#### Get Statistics

-All relevant transactions are queried using the `TransactionRepository` abstraction.
-`Statistics` are computed on-demand (but can be hooked to an "eventing" system at a later point in time, so as to provide instant results).

-- [ ] Time Complexity is O(1)

-#### Remove Transactions
-Transactions are stored in a `ConcurrentHashMap`.

-- [x] Time Complexity is O(1)